-Such a posy would be held within a small holder in the form of a vase, traditionally crafted in silver or other precious metals.
+Posy holders were created to keep delicate and expenseive pieces of clothing protected from water droplets.
+The handle of the posy holder collected the wet stems of the flowers together, preventing any water from escaping.
 The holder would be pierced decorated (like a doily) or crafted in decorative floral shapes with a piece of moist moss wound around the base of the bouquet stems.

 By the late 19th century this fashion accessory took a turn and became a statement piece to inform gentleman suiter the lady’s acceptance of courtship.
 The floral bouquet was pinned into the holder and then for a formal occasion would be suspended from her hand using a chain, so that she was free to dance unhindered.

-Mini Bio: Spending her days handling antique silverware and processing these items for display on AC Silver’s website has sparked Rachel’s passion within this field.
+Rachel O'Keefe is our 'silver lady' spending her days handling silverware and processing these items for the AC Silver website.
 Amazingly, Rachel’s favourite items of silverware are spoons, for which she has developed a true affinity.